Cree: Other First Nations

-Papaschase First Nation, removed from land that now makes up southeast Edmonton, were a party to Treaty 6 but are not recognized by the Canadian government.
+The Papaschase, removed from land that now makes up southeast Edmonton, were a party to Treaty 6 but are not recognized by the Canadian government.

 Ethnobotany

-The Cree use the pitch of Abies balsamea for menstrual irregularity, and take an infusion of the bark and sometimes the wood for coughs.
+The Cree use the pitch of Abies balsamea (balsam fir) for menstrual irregularity, and take an infusion of the bark and sometimes the wood for coughs.
 They use the pitch and grease used as an ointment for scabies and boils.
 They apply a poultice of pitch applied to cuts.
 They also use a decoction of pitch and sturgeon oil used for tuberculosis, and take an infusion of bark for tuberculosis.
 They also use the boughs to make brush shelters and use the wood to make paddles.

 Hudson Bay Cree subgroup

-The Hudson Bay Cree use a decoction of the leaves of Kalmia angustifolia for diarrhea, but they consider the plant to be poisonous.
+The Hudson Bay Cree use a decoction of the leaves of Kalmia angustifolia (dwarf laurel) for diarrhea, but they consider the plant to be poisonous.

 Woods Cree subgroup

-The Woods Cree make use of Ribes glandulosum using a decoction of the stem, either by itself or mixed with wild red raspberry, to prevent clotting after birth, eat the berries as food, and use the stem to make a bitter tea.
-They make use of Vaccinium myrtilloides, using a decoction of leafy stems used to bring menstruation and prevent pregnancy, to make a person sweat, to slow excessive menstrual bleeding, to bring blood after childbirth, and to prevent miscarriage.
+The Woods Cree make use of Ribes glandulosum (skunk currant) using a decoction of the stem, either by itself or mixed with wild red raspberry, to prevent clotting after birth, eat the berries as food, and use the stem to make a bitter tea.
+They make use of Vaccinium myrtilloides (Canadian blueberry), using a decoction of leafy stems used to bring menstruation and prevent pregnancy, to make a person sweat, to slow excessive menstrual bleeding, to bring blood after childbirth, and to prevent miscarriage.
 They also use the berries to dye porcupine quills, eat the berries raw, make them into jam and eat it with fish and bannock, and boil or pound the sun-dried berries into pemmican.
 They use the berries of the minus subspecies of Vaccinium myrtilloides to colour porcupine quills, and put the firm, ripe berries on a string to wear as a necklace.
 They also incorporate the berries of the minus subspecies of Vaccinium myrtilloides into their cuisine.
 They store the berries by freezing them outside during the winter, mix the berries with boiled fish eggs, livers, air bladders and fat and eat them, eat the berries raw as a snack food, and stew them with fish or meat.